izgzhen/bbq-sg/README.md

 * Theme system
 * Cache system
 * The size of picture should be limited ...
+* The js/css usage should be more flexible

 ## FUTURE
 + Revision history by analyzing git commits